 If you can make sure these requirements are met, this type of pet could be an adorable addition to your family!
 That being said, remember that owning a wild animal has its challenges, so please do your research first if you’re considering adopting one from our shelter or elsewhere.

-We hope we’ve answered some common questions about Fennec fox behavior in this blog post!
+We hope we’ve answered some common questions about keeping Fennec foxes as pets in this article!

 Featured Image Credit: Pixabay